 Can You Fly When Pregnant?
 We Look At The Rules On Flying During Pregnancy

-If You’re Thinking Of Taking A Plane Journey, We Look At Flying During Pregnancy.
+If You’re Thinking Of Taking A Plane Journey While You're Exepcting A Baby, We Look At Flying During Pregnancy.

 If you are pregnant and considering taking a holiday or making a trip that involves flying, you might be wondering about what the rules and regulations are about flying when pregnant.